-The term “alkaline” refers to water’s pH level. pH is measured in a range from 0 to 14.
+The term “alkaline” refers to water’s pH level.
+It’s measured in a range from 0 to 14.
 The only difference between this type of water and regular tap water is the pH level.

 Regular tap water has a pH level of around 7.5.
 Alkaline water has a higher pH of 8 to 9.
-The higher the number, the more alkaline it is.
-The lower the number, the more acidic it is.
+The higher the number, the more alkaline.
+The lower the number, the more acidic.

 According to a study from 2013, water with a low (acidic) pH tends to have toxic effects.